 - A minimum poverty rate of 20%

-- A median family income must be less than or equal to 80% of the statewide median family income in the metropolitan or non-metropolitan areas.
+- A median family income must be less than or equal to 80% of the statewide median family income in metropolitan or non-metropolitan areas.

 The governors can nominate no more than 25% of census tracts in each of these qualified states.
-For another 5% of the census tracts to be eligible to become an opportunity zone, it must comply with certain criteria.
+For another 5% of the census tracts to be eligible to become an opportunity zone, they must comply with certain criteria.
 The particular area should be adjoining a current Opportunity zone.
 Furthermore, the median family income in the area is not more than 125% of the median family income in the surrounding opportunity zone.

 Where are qualified investment opportunity zones located?

 Initially, in April 2018, there were just 18 states that were nominated for the program.
 However, since then the program has expanded and covered all 50 states.

 It also includes Washington D.C., and US territories like Puerto Rico, the Virgin Islands, the Northern Mariana Islands, Guam, etc. Presently, there are 8766 opportunity zones in both rural and urban areas throughout the US.